winesapOS/winesapOS/README.md

 $ sudo cp "/etc/winesapos/$(sudo ls -1 /etc/winesapos/ | grep setup | tail -n 1)" /home/winesap/Desktop/
 $ sudo chown winesap:winesap "/home/winesap/Desktop/$(ls -1 ~/Desktop/ | grep setup_)"
 ```

-### Legacy BIOS Boot Not Working

-Older motherboards that do not support GPT partition layouts will not be able to boot winesapOS.
-Manually converting winesapOS from GPT to MBR and re-installing the GRUB boot loader does not fix this issue.

 ### Two or More Set Ups of winesapOS Cause an Unbootable System